tocco/tocco-docs/organization/user_accounts.rst

 ------------

-    Access can can be granted via `roles/ssh-key-sync/files/ssh_keys`_ in the Ansible repository.
+    Access can be granted via `roles/ssh-key-sync/files/ssh_keys`_ in the Ansible repository.

     Changes can be deployed via Ansible::